jsoni2/ToDo-List/README.md

-Lab-2 for CS5220

-extended version of Lab-1 To-Do List with use of MVC Architecture.
+To-Do List with use of MVC Architecture.

 * Add a column to the table to show the date when a todo item is completed.
 * Use a CSS file to change the styling of the table.